Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Separation of variables in manifolds

-Consequently, the equations \eqref{eq:lp} provide us with the unique solution \eqref{eq:LSoV}. \end{proof} \begin{remark} Given $n$ arbitrary smooth functions $\{ H_{1},\ldots, H_{n}\}$ on a $2n$-dimensional manifold $M$, it is always possible to determine $n$ diagonal Haantjes operators $\bs{K}_{i}$ which satisfy the chain equations $\bs{K}^{T}_i dH=dH_i$, where $H$ is any of the previous functions.
+and $\{\lambda_{i}(q^i, p_i)\}_{1\leq i\leq n}$ are arbitrary, pointwise distinct smooth functions on $M$.
+The operator $\boldsymbol{N}$ is a Nijenhuis operator compatible with $\omega$ and, therefore, a generator of a cyclic $\omega \mathscr{H}$ structure on $M$, as defined by \eqref{def:sOmH}. \end{corollary} \begin{remark} Given $n$ arbitrary smooth functions $\{ H_{1},\ldots, H_{n}\}$ on a $2n$-dimensional manifold $M$, it is always possible to determine $n$ diagonal Haantjes operators $\bs{K}_{i}$ which satisfy the chain equations $\bs{K}^{T}_i dH=dH_i$, where $H$ is any of the previous functions.
 However, if $M$ is a symplectic manifold, the compatibility condition \eqref{eq:compOmH} of the Haantjes operators $\bs{K}_i$ with the symplectic structure defined on $M$ imposes $n$ additional constraints on the eigenvalues of these operators.
 Thus, the systems of $2n$ algebraic equations \eqref{eq:lq} and \eqref{eq:lp} can be solved if and only if $n$ of these equations are automatically satisfied.
 This requirement is equivalent to the Benenti conditions \eqref{eq:SI}.
-Consequently, the existence of a Haantjes chain for an integrable system constructed with semisimple operators (and consequently of a $\omega\mathscr{H}$ structure), is not at all a trivial property.
-The case of the superintegrable Post-Winternitz system is illustrative of this aspect: no separation variables are known for this system, and the unique known $\omega \mathscr{H}$ structures are \textit{non-semisimple ones}.
+Consequently, given an integrable system, the existence of a Haantjes chain with semisimple operators (and consequently of a $\omega\mathscr{H}$ structure), is not at all a trivial property.
+The case of the superintegrable Post-Winternitz system is illustrative of this aspect: no separation variables are known for this system, and the unique known $\omega \mathscr{H}$ structures are \textit{non-semisimple ones}. \end{remark}